 Physical Consequences of Alcohol and Drug Use

-- Drink and drugs lowers people’s ability to resist harming themselves when they have problems.
+- Drink and drugs lower people’s ability to resist harming themselves when they have problems.

 - Drink and drugs can lower people’s inhibitions against hurting others.